Ananya Panday On Shah Rukh Khan's Son Aryan: I Hope He Becomes An Actor One Day!

 Are The Directors Listening?

 Earlier in an interview, Ananya had said that she would love to do a film like 'Zindagi Na Milegi Dobara' with Suhana and Shanaya Kapoor (Sanjay Kapoor's daughter).
-The actress was quoted a saying, ""I really want to do a girls' version of Dil Chahta Hai or Zindagi Na Milegi Dobara.
+The actress was quoted as saying, ""I really want to do a girls' version of Dil Chahta Hai or Zindagi Na Milegi Dobara.
 Even an original story about thee friends would be perfect for Suhana, Shanaya and me".

-Speaking about films, Ananya is currently busy with the promotions of her upcoming film, 'Pati Patni Aur Woh'.
+Speaking about films, Ananya is currently busy with the promotions of her upcoming film, 'Pati, Patni Aur Woh'.
 She will also be seen in Ishaan Khatter's 'Kaali Peeli'.

 Ananya Pandey Says She Would Love To Do A Film Like Zindagi Na Milegi Dobara With Suhana & Shanaya